elielberra/note-saver/README.md

 ## Bash Scripts

-The `setupLocalEnvironment.sh` script configures the host machine to run this application by setting up environment variables, generating SSL certificates, ensuring local DNS resolution, configuring executable permissions, and adjusting the virtual memory settings of the OS.
+The `setupDockerComposeEnvironment.sh` script configures the host machine to run this application by setting up environment variables, generating SSL certificates, ensuring local DNS resolution, configuring executable permissions, and adjusting the virtual memory settings of the OS.
 It automates tasks like inserting dummy passwords, creating and trusting a Certificate Authority (CA), and modifying the hosts file for local development.

 ## How to Run this App

 ### Locally

-The `setupLocalEnvironment` script is designed specifically for Debian/Ubuntu distributions.
+The `setupDockerComposeEnvironment` script is designed specifically for Debian/Ubuntu distributions.
 If you are using Windows, macOS, or another Linux distribution, the script may not work as-is.
 You can try modifying it to run on your OS.

 To ensure the app runs correctly, the environment must be set up using this script.
 If you don’t have a Debian/Ubuntu machine, you can either manually adapt the script for your system or use the provided `Vagrantfile`.
 This file sets up an Ubuntu Bionic virtual machine where all dependencies will be installed automatically, including a UI, Docker, Docker Compose, and Google Chrome.